james-google/event-streams-dataflow/README.md

 # Lab: Build an Event Streams Pipeline with Pub/Sub, Dataflow and BigQuery

-The examples included in this module serve to demonstrate the basic functionality of Google Cloud Dataflow, and act as starting points for the development of more complex pipelines.
+## Prerequisites

+1. Install Google Cloud SDK
+2. A Google Cloud Platform Account
+3. Read and execute instructions specified in  Cloud Dataflow Getting Started
+If you don’t have a GCP project, please contact coordinators before the training.
+4. Software: Eclipse and JDK (Java development kit).
+Installation instructions here.

+## Lab Exercise 1:

-The examples included in this module serve to demonstrate the basic functionality of Google Cloud Dataflow, and act as starting points for the development of more complex pipelines.
+The following example is based off of the Dataflow SDK example [here](https://github.com/GoogleCloudPlatform/DataflowJavaSDK/tree/master/examples) and will serve to demonstrate the basic functionality of Google Cloud Dataflow, and act as starting points for the development of more complex pipelines.

 ## Word Count